HafshaWahab/PwC_Telecom_Project_Power-BI/README.md

 # PwC_TELECOM_PROJECT_POWER-BI
-PwC (PricewaterhouseCoopers) is a multinational professional services network known for providing a wide range of services in auditing, assurance, consulting, tax advisory, and business advisory.
+PwC (PricewaterhouseCoopers) is a multinational professional services network known for providing a wide range of auditing, assurance, consulting, tax advisory, and business advisory services.
 I spearheaded a transformative initiative within the PwC as a Digital Accelerator, offered by Forage, focusing on Power BI as the cornerstone of data analytics.
 As an enthusiastic data analyst, I meticulously navigated through intricate datasets, employing advanced Microsoft Power BI techniques to extract actionable insights and drive informed decision-making.
 ## Methodology:
 Data Collection | Data Cleaning & organisation | Data Analysis | Conclusion